bloodtick/Hubitat/hubiThingsReplica/README.md

 7. Click 'Configure HubiThings Devices' and follow the creation process.
 (Start easy with a simple ST device and use a Replica DH).
 8. If #7 was a Replica DH, the rules and device will auto configure and you are ready, if you pick a Virtual device, you will now need to go to "Configure HubiThings Rules" and match attributes to commands.

+NOTE: SmartThings is changing their PAT policy to only be valid for 24 hours, as of Replica version you will need a valid PAT to create and delete the OAuth API.
+There appears to be a bug on creating virtual devices that needs a valid PAT which hopefully is resolved.
+See SmartThings topic [here](https://community.smartthings.com/t/changes-to-personal-access-tokens-pat/292019).

 Update 2023/01/13: Release 1.3.00.
 Change log [here](https://community.hubitat.com/t/beta-hubithings-replica/107976/152).<br/>
 Update 2023/01/17: Release 1.3.00.
 Added to HPM.
 For existing installs see [here](https://community.hubitat.com/t/release-hubithings-replica/107976/185).<br/>
 Update 2023/01/29: Release 1.3.02.
 Change log [here](https://community.hubitat.com/t/release-hubithings-replica/107976/233).<br/>